Promoting Supply Chain CSR

 Sharp periodically carries out CSR/Green procurement surveys to confirm how well suppliers are carrying out CSR based on the Sharp Supply-Chain CSR Deployment Guidebook and to identify, assess, and reduce CSR risk in the supply chain.

-On the survey form, there are areas that conform to the RBA self-assessment questionnaire—labor, health and safety, environment, and ethics—as well as Sharp’s own areas, which are biodiversity/chemical substances management and business continuity planning (BCP).
-In fiscal 2020, Sharp added another area, information security, to deal with the rise in cyber security risks across the supply chain.
-Through such efforts, Sharp assesses risk in a wider range of areas in response to changing conditions inside and outside of the company.
+On the survey form, there are areas that conform to the RBA self-assessment questionnaire—labor, health and safety, environment, and ethics—as well as a wide range of items particular to Sharp, including biodiversity/chemical substances management and business continuity planning (BCP).
+In fiscal 2020, Sharp added another area, information security, to deal with cyber security risks across the supply chain.

 To help suppliers understand things like the purpose and background of the survey, Sharp adds its own explanations to major questions.
 This helps make the survey a medium that prompts suppliers to further their understanding of international CSR standards.